calboo/TAWAS/README.md

 # TAWAS

 TAWAS is an IDL script for solving the wave equation for torsional Alfv&egrave;n waves in a viscous plasma.
 The background magnetic field is axisymmetric and force-free with no azimuthal component and the plasma beta is assumed to be negligible.
 The solution is calculated over a uniform numerical grid with coordinates r and z for the radius and height respectively.
-The solution is calculated using the analytical formula presented in https://academic.oup.com/mnras/article-abstract/510/2/1910/6449388?redirectedFrom=fulltext.
 An in-depth explanation of the calculations made in this code can be found in the accompanying PDF document TAWAS Calculations.

+The solution is calculated using the analytical formula presented in:

+Enhanced phase mixing of torsional Alfvén waves in stratified and divergent solar coronal structures – Paper I. Linear solutions https://academic.oup.com/mnras/article-abstract/510/2/1910/6449388?redirectedFrom=fulltext

+which also makes extensive use of the TAWAS code.

 ## Usage